forwardemail/forwardemail.net/app/views/terms/index.md

 ### Agreement

-ForwardEmail shall use all reasonable commercial efforts (no less than acceptable and reasonable industry standards) to ensure that the ForwardEmail service is available to paying customers 99.99% of the time in any calendar month.
+Forward Email shall use all reasonable commercial efforts (no less than acceptable and reasonable industry standards) to ensure that the Forward Email service is available to paying customers 99.99% of the time in any calendar month.
 If it is not, then you may be eligible to receive the [Credits](#credits) described below in accordance with [Eligibility](#eligibility).

 ### Credits